JohannesKonings/cdk-nag-custom-nag-pack/README.md

 The `AwsCustomResource` (https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.custom_resources.AwsCustomResource.html) creates a singleton lambda function and can't suppress at the resource level via `addResourceSuppressions` because it creates a lambda function resource on the stack.

-In most cases the all the resources which ared created are managed by the CDK, so it's OK to suppress that "behind the scenes".
+In most cases, all the resources which are created are managed by the CDK, so it's OK to suppress that "behind the scenes".

 ![custom resource template](./docs/custom-resources.png)